bijokmathew/tips-for-easylife/README.md

 This website has three sections:

  1. Home
- 2. Categories
+ 2. Category
- 3. Submit Your Hacks
+ 3. Submit Hacks

 ### The business goals of the website are: